Hannahtersbol/MLOps/reports/README.md

 the project structure has been described using ![this figure](figures/project_structure.png) In this diagram we have the local properties on the left side and the cloud based components on the right side.
 The starting point is on the local side where we first of all specify which IDE we are using which is visual studio code.
 For our environment we use anaconda to create it and this is also where we have all our dependencies.
-For the generel structure and build we use cookiecutter in order to have a consistent and organised project setup across all project members.
+For the generel structure and build we use cookiecutter in order to have a consistent and organised project setup across project members.
-We use Pytorch as our primary framework in ourder to build, train and deploy our models.
+We use Pytorch as our framework in order to build, train and deploy our models.
 In pytorch we use pytorch image models timm as our external framework.
-In timm we use the resNet18 pretrained model which is fast to train and is very good at image recognition.
-We use Hydra in order to organize our config files and logs all our experiments when training models.
+In timm we use the resNet18 pretrained model which is fast to train and is good at image recognition.
+We use Hydra in order to organize our config files and logs our experiments when training models.
-When it comes to our API we have used fastAPI as it works very well in making GET,PUT,POST,DELETE functions and is easily used through URL.
+When it comes to our API we have used fastAPI as it works well in making GET,PUT,POST,DELETE functions and is easily used through URL.
 In order to test the API's locally we have used uvicorn to create a localHost server and then thorugh url tesing the different API functions.
 When it comes to testing our project we have used pytest in order to ensure that different parts of our project works as intended.
-We have created tests for the API, the data and the model.
-These pytests also gets run when we push anything to our github to make sure that nothing has been broken while making changes.
+We have created tests for the API, data and model.
+These pytests also gets run when we push anything to our github to make sure  nothing has been broken while making changes.
 On top of pytests we also have some pre commit github actions that checks the syntax and format of our code to not accidentally push some faulty code to the shared main branch.
-In our IDE we also have some command-line interfaces especially used to create docker files and to check our code coverage of how much of our code is checked via the pytests.
+In our IDE we also have some command-line interfaces used to create docker files and to check our code coverage of how much of our code is checked via the pytests.
-From our github the docker files are pulled into the cloud where the cloud build makes docker images that are then used to deploy our project.
-The docker container images are then stored in our artifact registry and are also sent to the cloud run to deploy our docker images.
+From our github, the docker files are pulled into the cloud where the cloud build makes docker images that are used to deploy our project.
+The docker container images are then stored in artifact registry and are also sent to the cloud run to deploy our docker images.
 The data when deployed are then stored in cloud storage.
 This is also used together with Data Version Control in order to manage data, models

 ### Question 30